syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Supported-input-views.md

 ## Combo box

-To initialize the combo box control and launch it in each platform, refer to the [getting started with combo box](https://help.syncfusion.com/xamarin/sfcombobox/getting-started) documentation.
+To initialize the ComboBox control and launch it in each platform, refer to the [getting started with combo box](https://help.syncfusion.com/xamarin/sfcombobox/getting-started) documentation.

 {% tabs %}